Management of a Novice Alchemist

 Management of a Novice Alchemist (新米錬金術師の店舗経営, Shinmai Renkinjutsushi no Tenpo Keiei) is a Japanese light novel series written by Mizuho Itsuki and illustrated by Fuumi.
 It began serialization online in November 2018 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Fujimi Shobo, who have published seven volumes since September 2019 under their Fujimi Fantasia Bunko imprint.
 A manga adaptation with art by kirero has been serialized online via Kill Time Communication's Comic Valkyrie website since December 2020.
-It has been collected in eight tankōbon volumes.
+It has been collected in nine tankōbon volumes.
 An anime television series adaptation produced by ENGI aired from October to December 2022.

+Plot

+When she was young, Sarasa Feed's parents were killed by bandits.
+Wanting to honor their memory and to follow in their footsteps, Sarasa enrolls at the Royal Alchemist Academy to train in alchemy.
+After finishing her studies, she sets up shop at an old house and starts her own apothecary, where she makes potions and sells them to the locals.
+However, she finds out that running an alchemist shop, whether collecting materials or maintaining finances, is not as easy as it seems, given her large debts.
+Sarasa, together with her friends Lorea, Iris Lotze, and Kate Starven, work together to serve the villagers while also aiming to get the store out of debt.